 Princess Madeleine of Sweden married Christopher O’Neill in the Royal Chapel at the Palace.
 It was an elegant group of guests gathered for the nuptials: tiaras glittered, jewelry shimmered and royal orders were on display.

 Representing the British Royal Family, Prince Edward and Sophie, Countess of Wessex.

 This offers a better look at Sophie’s tiara.

-Crown Prince Frederik and Crown Princess Mary of Denmark, as well as Princess Charlene of Monaco.
+Crown Prince Frederik and Crown Princess Mary of Denmark, as well as Princess Charlene of Monaco, were in attendance.
 Princess Charlene was one of the few titled women not wearing a tiara.

 More on Princess Victoria’s gown from the Swedish Royal Court news release.

 The Crown Princess wore a greige rosé dress with aubergine accents.
 The dress is made from hand-dyed double-sided silk organza with layers of hand-dyed tulle in three shades, silk threads, Lurex threads, pearls and Swarovski crystals in amethyst and pale grey opal.

 The tiara is known as Princess Lilian’s Tiara, it was made by Boucheron and originally given as a gift to Crown Princess Margareta for her wedding day in 1905.

 Below, the mother of the bride, Queen Silvia arriving with her son, Prince Carl Philip.

 The Queen’s gown is described as “a jade-colored dress with a train.
 The dress is silk organza with embroidered silk lace and Swarovski stones.”
 She wore Queen Sophia’s Tiara and “a brilliant necklace with a drop.”